 A state college is public and is primarily funded by the government therefore the cost to the student is lower.
 On the other hand a private college is funded privately.

 What about student diversity?

-The RIT student body consists of approximately 13,500 full-time and 3,000 part-time students, which includes 1,600 international students from 100 different countries.
+The RIT student body consists of approximately 1,900 international students from 100 different countries.
 RIT students come from all backgrounds-Whites, Hispanics, Asians, Pacific Islanders, African Americans and others.
 RIT is also home to the National Technical Institute for the Deaf, the world's first and largest technological college for deaf and hard-of-hearing students.
 The presence of more than 1,150 deaf and hard-of-hearing students on campus adds a social dynamic not found at other colleges.

 What is the ratio of female/male students?

 The fall 2012 total included 10,972 male students and 5,356 female students.

 Founded in 1829 as the Rochester Athenaeum, Rochester Institute of Technology (RIT) has been a pioneer in career-oriented education and a leader in cooperative education since 1912.

 As of fall 2013, RIT will transition to a semester-based system with a traditional fall and spring semester.
 Some programs accommodate a spring term entry.
 For a list of admissions deadlines and entry terms, please visit: http://www.rit.edu/emcs/ptgrad/grad_entrance_req.html.